Skip to Content

 Internal Process

-1. Event Reception: Events are received from Kafka topics
+1. Event Reception: Events are read from NATS JetStream (after the Ingestor stage)

 2. Expression Evaluation: Each event is evaluated against the configured filter expression